lhy0807/lhy0807.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Welcome!
-I'm an incoming Ph.D. student in Computer Science at [Brown University](https://brown.edu) advised by [Prof. Srinath Sridhar](https://cs.brown.edu/people/ssrinath/).
+I'm an incoming Ph.D. student in Computer Science at [Brown University](https://brown.edu).
+I work with [Prof. Srinath Sridhar](https://cs.brown.edu/people/ssrinath/) at [Interactive 3D Vision & Learning Lab](https://ivl.cs.brown.edu/).

-I obtained my Master's degree at [Northeastern University](https://northeastern.edu), where I researched topics related to robot perception and navigation with [Prof. Huaizu Jiang](https://jianghz.me/) and [Prof. Taskin Padir](https://robot.neu.edu/).
+I completed my Master's degree at [Northeastern University](https://northeastern.edu), where I conducted research on topics related to robot perception and navigation with the guidance of [Prof. Huaizu Jiang](https://jianghz.me/) and [Prof. Taskin Padir](https://robot.neu.edu/).

-From 2022 to 2023, I did my internships at <a href="https://usa.honda-ri.com/">Honda Research Institute</a> (HRI) as a researcher.
-During my time at HRI, my research primarily focused on visuotactile manipulation perception.
+During the period of 2022 to 2023, I had the opportunity to intern as a researcher at <a href="https://usa.honda-ri.com/">Honda Research Institute</a> (HRI).
+Throughout my internships at HRI, my research primarily focused on visuotactile manipulation perception.
 I had the privilege of being supervised by Dr. Nawid Jamali and Dr. Soshi Iba.

 My research interests revolve around the convergence of computer vision, machine learning, and robotics, particularly in the field of robot perception.
 Perception plays a crucial role in various robotics domains, and I am currently focused on developing accurate and efficient models for environment and object interaction.